 Sister Joan Evans PBVM

-Sister Joan Evans spent 25 years living alone in the middle of Klong Toei – Bangkok’s largest slum.
-7 days a week, she assisted the youngest, not so young and the old with determination and urgency.
-Making sure that she doesn’t provide everything but just enough so “they can learn to help themselves” as she liked to say.
-She never spoke about her religion focusing every day on solving problems big and small.
-Sister slept little as her services were needed almost around the clock, from an early morning bus fare for someone whos late for school to midlle of the night emergency ride to deliver a sick person to a local hospital.
-People kept knocking on her door every day.
-She worked alone but more and more volunteers kept coming to help as years went on.
+Sister Joan Evans spent most of her 25 years in Thailand living alone in the middle of Klong Toei – Bangkok’s largest slum.
+She assisted the youngest, the not-so-young and the old with determination, patience and urgency.
+She made sure that she didn’t provide everything but just enough so people “can learn to help themselves”, as she liked to say.
+She rarely spoke about her religion, and focused instead on solving problems big and small, as much as the days would permit.
+Sister slept when she could, as her support was often needed from sun-up till late in the evening, from an early morning bus fare for someone late for school to a middle-of-the-night emergency ride to take a sick person to hospital.
+People of all ages, including many children eager for a drink, would knock and queue at her door every day.
+She worked alone, but over time more and more volunteers came to help as the years went on.

-Sister modeled compassion and commitment to the less fortunate ones, all day, every day.
+Sister was a model of compassion and commitment to the less fortunate, a lady from a land of plenty who was aware of the needs in both Rong Moo and adjacent slum communities.
 She created projects that relied on volunteers but fine tuned them to allow any person to jump in and accomplish the task.
-Her designs are still used and no volunteer spends more then a few hours a week on their work in Klong Toei.
+Her methods and systems are still used and no volunteer spends more than a few hours a week on their work in Klong Toei.

 Sister Joan at work.
 Milk Run, 2015.

-Sister started a number of charitable programs in which she would enroll, register and support members of several different communities of Klong Toei.
-She provided milk formula to young moms that couldn’t breast feed, regularly gave hundreds of children cash for food and bus fares so they wouldn’t drop out of school, bought them shoes and mandatory uniforms throughout their education, sponsored students in their university efforts, delivered sick to the hospitals, gave elderly biweekly food packages and assisted anyone from Klong Toei in assisting themselves.
-Her programs worked with registered recipients, all needing help and receiving it on yearly cycles.
+Sister started a number of charitable programs in which she would enrol, register and support members of several different communities of Klong Toei.
+She provided milk formula to young mums that couldn’t breast feed, regularly gave hundreds of children cash for food and bus fares so they wouldn’t drop out of school.
+She also bought shoes and uniforms for hundreds of children prior to the start of the school year in April or May and throughout their education.
+She also sponsored students in their university efforts, took the elderly and sick to local hospitals, gave elderly bi-weekly food packages and helped anyone from Klong Toei to assist themselves.
+Her programs worked with registered recipients, all needing help and receiving it in yearly cycles.

 Photos of Sister and her work over the years (if you have photos you’d like to add, please email them).